Deaerating feed tank: Details

-The bell is decreased, less power output demanded, the rate of feed is decreased.
-Since less water is drawn from the condenser the condensate level rises, covering more condenser tubes, reducing the ability of the condenser to maintain vacuum and, if the level is allowed to go high enough, vacuum could be lost and/or water could impinge (and damage) the turbine blades as the turbine normally sits directly above the condenser.
+When the bell is decreased, turbine power output is reduced and the feed rate drops.
+Without the DFT's surge volume, less water is drawn from the condenser, the condensate level rises, potentially covering condenser tubes and reducing the ability of the condenser to maintain vacuum.
+If the level is allowed to go high enough, vacuum could be lost and/or water could impinge (and damage) the turbine blades as the turbine normally sits directly above the condenser.
+The feed tank serves as a surge volume to take this excess condensate and avoid losing vacuum.